tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 ![default chat](./images/default.png)

-### Creating Roles
+## Creating Roles

-Now we need to create roles for our users in the [dashboard](https://talkjs.com/dashboard).
+Now we need to create roles for our users in the dashboard.
 In the header of the dashboard, click on **Roles** and add a new role.
-You can name this however you wish, for example "youtube"/
+You can name this whatever you want, for example "youtube".

 ![Create Role](./images/create_role.png)